 What to serve with it

 Fried zucchini can be an appetizer or side dish for a larger meal.
-Here are some options for things to serve with it:
+Here are some main dishes, soups, sandwiches, or sides to serve with it:

 - Vegan pulled pork & collard greens